eozinche/kinect_StrokeRehab/README.md

 <br/>
 <b>Familiarization with Current Treatment (Completed by mid-August)</b><br/>

 During this initial Information gathering stage, we will speak with clinicians and observe OT and PT treatments done in inpatient and outpatient settings.
-We will meet with these clinicians at NYU and build out schematics/user flows based on our observations (see attached example). <br/><br/>
+We will meet with these clinicians at NYU and build out schematics/user flows based on our observations. <br/><br/>

 <b>Product Development (Completed by August 15th)</b><br/>